fissehatamire/Unified-Phi-Field-Theory-IP/README.md

 **Reasoning:** The scientific content is offered as a public good.
 The equations are true (within the framework) regardless of who uses them.
 ShareAlike ensures that derivative works remain open.

 **Attribution Notice:**
-“The Unified Φ-Field Theory was developed by Fisseha Huluka and is presented in The Scaling Law: Universe Is a Holographic Conversation (2026).”
+“The Unified Φ-Field Theory was developed by Fisseha Huluka and is presented in The Master Φ-Scaling Equation: Universe Is a Holographic Conversation (2026).”

 ### The Four‑Act Screenplay
 **License:** All Rights Reserved (with specific permissions granted under negotiated licenses)